KittyGiraudel/site/_posts/2014-03-25-sassy-matrix-because-one-dimension-wasnt-enough.md

 This would be enough to create an empty matrix of 9x9 with all cells filled with `undefined`.
 In Sass, you cannot create a new list of `n` cell.
 If you do `$list: (9)`, you are basically assigning the number `9` to the `$list` variable which is not what you want.

-Thus I found out it's much easier to simply instanciate a new list with dummy values to be updated later than creating a matrix with definitive value right away.
-Let's do that shall we?
+Thus I found out it’s much easier to simply instanciate a new list with dummy values to be updated later than creating a matrix with definitive value right away.
+Let’s do that shall we?

 ```scss
 @function matrix($x, $y: $x) {